xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 The purpose of this series is simple.
 Get users started with an IOS-XR setup on their laptop and incrementally enable them to try out the application-hosting infrastructure on IOS-XR.

 In this part, we explore how a user can spin up Docker containers on IOS-XR.
 There are multiple ways to do this and we'll explore each one:

-*  **Dockerhub**: Set up reachability from your router (Virtual or physical) to the internet (or specifically to dockerhub: <https://hub.docker.com>).

-*  **Private "secure" registry**: Set up reachability to your private registry, created using a certificate obtained from a CA. We won't really tackle this scenario separately in this tutorial - once you know how to gain access to dockerhub, the workflow will be similar.

 *  **Private "insecure" registry**: Some users may choose to do this, specially if they're running a local docker registry inside a secured part of their network.

 *  **Private "self-signed" registry**: This is more secure than the "insecure" setup, and allows a user to enable TLS.

+*  **Private "secure" registry**: Set up reachability to your private registry, created using a certificate obtained from a CA. We won't really tackle this scenario separately in this tutorial due to the absence of said certificate :).

 *  **Tarball image/container**:  This is the simplest setup - very similar to LXC deployments.
 In this case, a user may create and set up a container completely off-box, package it up as an image or a container tar ball, transfer it to the router and then load/import it, before running.